getherbie/herbie/README.md

 # :red_car: Herbie

-Herbie is a simple Flat-File CMS- und Blogsystem based on human readable text files.
+Herbie is a simple flat-file Content Management System (CMS) based on human readable text files.

 ## About Herbie